What should be included on all incoming invoices?

 💡 Tip from Accountable: In our app you can simply take a photo of your incoming invoices and register a payment.
 This way, you will have all your receipts in one place, even years later.

-What must be included on an incoming invoice
+What must be included on an incoming invoice to deduct it

 In order for an invoice to be official and be able to offer you any advantages come VAT time, it must contain certain mandatory information.